Powered by

 “In Kashmir valley, normally the time frame for paddy sowing seeds starts from 20 April till 20 May, and the seeds sown on 20 April can be transplanted from 20 May, similarly the seedlings sown in May can be transplanted in June”, she said.

 Farming is the most dominant land use in the Kashmir Valley, India.
-However, the region is characterized by low productivity of agricultural crops that include rice.
+However, the region is characterized by low productivity of crops include rice.

 Man Ploughing his field, Picture by Jahangir Sofi